verskre/Equinox/docs/guide/scenes.md

 ### Deleting scenes

 Navigate to the explorer and hover over the scene you wish to delete.
-Click on the 'X' button on the right side of the container
+Click on the 'X' button on the right side of the container.